 - Works For Healthy Hair

-- High dosage of turmeric can lower blood pressure in some instances.
+- A high dosage of turmeric can lower blood pressure in some instances.
 Hence, it could react with medication taken for high blood pressure.

 - People on medication must consult their doctors when using turmeric.